openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

    ```sh
    conda install openvino-ie4py -c intel
    ```
-5. Verify the package installed:
+5. Verify the package is installed:
    ```sh
    python -c "from openvino.inference_engine import IECore"
    ```
+   If installation was successful, you will not see any error messages (no console output).

-Now you can start to develop and run your application.
+Now you can start developing your application.

 ## Additional Resources